faustoFF/laravel-contextify/README.md

 # Laravel Contextual Logging

-> Contextual logging in Laravel.
+This package allows you to add execution context (**class name**, **PID**, **UID**) to your Laravel application log records and provides some other improvements to Laravel Logging.

-Usually, when your Laravel application has become quite large and complex, you start to facing the problem of a large number of logs from different places of the application, and sometimes also from multiple processes (queue workers, daemons, etc.).
+Adding execution context to logs very helpful when your application has become quite large and complex, and you start to facing the problem of a large number of logs from different places of the application, and sometimes also from multiple processes (queue workers, daemons, etc.).

-When you found problem in your application and trying to figure out, it can be difficult to track/debug by large number of log entries.

-The main purpose of package is to add execution context to logs that helps you just by looking at the entry easier understand where log entry exactly comes from.
-It also provides some improvements in logging and notifications.

-## What It Actually Does

-This package adds to the log entries:
-- **execution context** of the application
+Just by looking at **class name** of log record you can easily determine where this record was produced.
+It also combines all log records corresponding to this class.

-- **process id (PID)** (combines all log entries corresponding to the specific process like queue worker, daemon etc.)
+**PID** combines all log records corresponding to the specific process like queue worker, daemon etc.

-- **unique identifier (UID)** (combines all log entries corresponding to the processing of a single user request, or, for example, the execution of a single console command)
+**UID** combines all log records corresponding to the processing of a single user request, or, for example, the execution of a single console command.

-Log entries will be looks like this:
+Log records will be looks like this:

 `[2023-03-07 19:26:26] local.NOTICE: [App\Services\OrderService] [PID:56] [UID:640765b20b1c0] Order was created`

 In addition, this package adds the ability to:
-- send log entries as notifications via Email and Telegram
+- send specific log records as notifications via Email and Telegram channels
 - capture [console command output](https://laravel.com/docs/9.x/artisan#writing-output) and write it to logs
 - send notification when exceptions occurred